Bourbon for Good: The Maker’s Mark B Corp Journey

 Planting white oak seedlings on Maker's Mark's grounds.
 Each flag marks a seedling.
 Photo courtesy of Maker's Mark

-To be a force for good, Maker’s Mark has been engaging in several initiatives that provide environmental and societal benefits.
+To be a force for good, Maker's Mark has been engaging in several social and environmental initiatives that can help create a more sustainable future.

 Meanwhile, the business has invested in areas like a solar array that offsets the energy usage of all 50 of the brand's warehouses.
 Maker's Mark will soon extend that, with the long-term goal of being completely energy-independent, says Samuels.